-The Firm's monitoring systems must be capable of analysing each and every transaction executed and every order placed, modified, cancelled or rejected, as well as producing alerts against instances which require further analysis.
+The Firm's monitoring systems must be capable of analysing each and every transaction executed and order placed, modified, cancelled or rejected, and producing alerts against instances which require further analysis.
 Longview's strategy is a low turnover strategy and so a manual process is appropriate.